inmanta/inmanta-core/docs/lsm/embedded_entities/embedded_entities.rst

-Depending on what the embedded entities are modeling, you might want to keep track of which embedded entities were added or removed during an update.
+Depending on what the embedded entities are modeling, you might want to keep track of which embedded entities were added or removed during an update, in order to apply custom logic to them.
 This section describes how to track embedded entities during the update flow of a service.

 When using the simple lifecycle, this is supported out of the box by wrapping the call to ``lsm::all()`` with the :py:meth:`inmanta_plugins.lsm.insert_removed_embedded_entities<inmanta_plugins.lsm.insert_removed_embedded_entities>` plugin.

 The following sections describe 3 flavours of update flows through examples.

+Please refer to the <TBD> section for more information on how to track embedded entities across updates when using a custom lifecycle.

 Update flow with implicit deletion